 You’ve been dreaming about this trip for ages, and it’s finally happening!
 You’re about to set off on your first trip to New Zealand, or Thailand, or the Galapagos Islands…and it’s starting to sink in just how long your flight is going to be.

 Don’t panic!
-Our Expert Travellers have been all over the world, and we have a few tricks up our sleeves for surviving those long haul flights.
+Our Travel Experts have been all over the world, and we have a few tricks up our sleeves for surviving those long haul flights.
 Whether you’re travelling for business or as far away from business as you can possibly get, here’s how to make the hours fly by.

 What to Do Before You Fly